PowerDNS/weakforced/README.md

 To define siblings, use:

 ```
+setKey("Ay9KXgU3g4ygK+qWT0Ut4gH8PPz02gbtPeXWPdjD0HE=")
 addSibling("192.168.1.79")
 addSibling("192.168.1.30")
 addSibling("192.168.1.54")
 siblingListener("0.0.0.0")
 ```

+The first line sets the authentication and encryption key for our sibling communications.
+To make your own kee (recommended), run `makeKey()` on the console and paste the output in all your configuration files.

 This last line configures that we also listen to our other siblings (which is nice).
 The default port is 4001, the protocol is UDP.

 With this setup, several wforces are all kept in sync, and can be load balanced behind for example haproxy, which incidentally can also offer SSL.